Bycatch Reduction Engineering Program 2017-2018 Report to Congress

 University of Mississippi ($82,121): Application of a new bycatch reduction device for use in the U.S. shrimp industry

-While considerable progress has been made in the Gulf of Mexico shrimp fishery, it continues to have one of the highest bycatch rates of any fishery in the United States, including significant bycatch of red snapper, which is in a rebuilding plan.
+While progress has been made in the Gulf of Mexico shrimp fishery, it continues to have one of the highest bycatch rates of any fishery in the United States.
+Significant bycatch of red snapper, which is in a rebuilding plan, is a challenge.
 To reduce fish bycatch in the shrimp fishery, researchers created and distributed a cylindrical bycatch reduction device that attracts fish to escape openings in the trawl net.
 In previous at-sea certification trials, this device was shown to reduce finfish bycatch by 40-50 percent, with little effect on shrimp catch.
 In an effort to gauge industry acceptance for the new device, 24 were distributed to 16 shrimpers in the Gulf of Mexico, with the request that each vessel run 30 test trawls.
 Of the five captains who tried the device, two provided the requested 30 test trawls, and both continued to use the device despite it not being required.

 Massachusetts Marine Fisheries Institute ($116,789): Developing